Welcome to Cochrane Wounds

 We produce, maintain and disseminate systematic reviews of the effects of interventions for the prevention and treatment of wounds and wound complications.
 The group is coordinated by an editorial team, based at the University of Manchester in the UK.

 Cochrane Wounds was established in 1995 and is one of 53 review groups around the world.
-Cochrane is a registered charity in the UK and the National Institute for Health Research (NIHR) supports the work of Cochrane Wounds via Cochrane Infrastructure funding.
+Cochrane is a registered charity in the UK and the National Institute for Health and Care Research (NIHR) supports the work of Cochrane Wounds via Cochrane Infrastructure funding.